Skip to main content

 For option 2, do the following:

-• Use multi-day events for pass-partouts and day tickets.
+• Use multi-access events for pass-partouts and day tickets.
 This is similar to option 1.

 • Exchange the tickets for festival wristbands, weekend wristbands or wristbands giving day access at the entrance.

 • During the event, the public walks around and chooses where they want to go.
-This means first come, first served, and full = full.
-There is a place for everyone and as an organizer you will know how much audience a performance will attract and the best location to put it on.
+This means first come, first served.
+There is a place for everyone somewhere in the venue and as an organizer you will know how much audience a performance will attract and the best location to put it on.

 Did this answer your question?